egch/mean-from-scratch/README.md

-## Tutorial Outline
+## Tutorial

-You can check out any point of the tutorial using:
+Proceed step by step by checking out the corresponding tag:

-    $ git checkout step-?
+    $ git checkout -f step-?

 Make sure to run npm install / bower install after each checkout to have the latest dependencies installed locally (node_modules/bower_components).